Old Gold & Black

-The Old Gold & Black is the student-run newspaper of Wake Forest University, named after the school's colors.
-The newspaper was founded in 1916 and is published every other Thursday with the exception of school holidays and exam weeks.
+The Old Gold & Black (sometimes abbreviated to OGB) is the student-run newspaper of Wake Forest University, named after the school's colors.
+The newspaper was founded in 1916 and is published in print every other Thursday, with the exception of school holidays and exam weeks.
 The Old Gold & Black's office is located on the fifth floor of the Benson University Center on Wake Forest's main campus.